AssemblyPayments/promisepay-ruby/README.md

 ## Usage

 Before interacting with Promispay API you need to generate an access token.

 See http://docs.promisepay.com/v2.2/docs/request_token for more information.

-With your access token, retrieve a client instance with it.
+You can generate a client as following:

 ```ruby
 client = Promisepay::Client.new(username: 'YOUR_USERNAME', token: 'YOUR_TOKEN')